Please review! :-)

 Anno Domini 2294.
 Novus Diluculo 217.
 Prologue

-After the Lone Wanderers journey through the wastes in the 2277 and 2278, the Capital Wasteland has become a beacon.
+After the Lone Wanderers journey through the wastes in the 2277 and 2278, the Capital Wasteland has become something of a beacon.
 One of tangible hope and promise upon the eastern shores of the United States.

 One of the only places with vast amounts of pure radiation free water and fertile plant life, the mass immigration coming from every direction has brought great political clout to the newly formed Capitol Republic.

-The newly fledged political entity began with the successful start of 'project purity', the brain child of James Lancaster, the father of the Lone Wanderer, Chris Lancaster.
+The newly fledged political entity began with the successful start of 'project purity'.
+The brain child of James Lancaster, the father of the Lone Wanderer, Chris Lancaster.

 With the East Coast Brotherhood of Steel and Rivet City Security working in unison to give free 'aqua pura' to everyone in the wastes and the ruins of Washington D.C.
 The need for survival of the fittest, strongest and deadliest lessened somewhat, leading to mutual co-operation which began to flourish after the crushing defeat of the Post-war American Government, the infamous Enclave.